KHJR/time_series_classification_assignment/README.md

 The code for the newcomer assignment of time series classification.
 I haven't used docker or equivalent for this project, so when running the code, make sure to have imported libraries installed.
-Running the main file should give the result of the classification/.
+Running the main file should give the result of the classification.